jiteshpabla/site-graph/README.md

 ## Output

 - site.html - A visualization of the website structure.
 It may end up being too big if the website is large and may crash your browser.
 - edges.csv - All of the pairs of linked webpages.
+(May contain duplicates, see the "Cleaning CSV" section below").
 - crawl.pickle - All of the pairs of linked webpages in a Python specific format "pickle".

 ## Cleaning CSV